 The most common challenge with AI is the fear of the technology replacing jobs.
 People fear that artificial intelligence will make them redundant.
 Not too different from the automobile revolution over a hundred years ago when people feared job losses in the horse drawn carriage industry.
 Yet, we’ve seen the invention of a car lead to many new jobs including mechanics, engineers and even parking attendants.

 Gartner estimates that the very wise AI technology will create 2.3 million jobs by 2020, while eliminating only 1.8 million8 – the gains clearly outweighing the costs.

 Another common challenge with AI is in ensuring security.
 For example, self-driving cars are AI-powered, and if hacked and altered remotely9, the vehicles could prove to be dangerous.
-However, AI algorithms can also be used to analyze data on a network to highlight and fix anomalies before they turn hazardous.
+However, AI algorithms can also be used to analyse data on a network to highlight and fix anomalies before they turn hazardous.